puppetlabs/puppetserver/documentation/configuration.markdown

 ### `master.conf`

 This file contains settings for the Puppet master functionality of Puppet Server.
-If `allow-header-cert-info` is set to 'true', this allows the `ssl_client_header` and `ssl_client_verify_header` options in puppet.conf to work.
+If `allow-header-cert-info` is set to 'true', this allows the `ssl_client_header` and `ssl_client_verify_header` settings in puppet.conf to work.
 By default, this is set to 'false'.

 ~~~
 master: {